with

 Epoxy

 Some epoxy manufacturers advertise epoxy that will cure at low temperatures.
-None of these are intended for fiberglass wet-out!
-If you can only raise room temperatures to 70 degrees you may be able to get a decent wet-out of fiberglass cloth with one of the special very thin wet-out epoxies, but you will pay extra for these resins and they are not for weave filling or gluing purposes.
+None of these are intended for totally transparent fiberglass wet-out!
+If you can only raise room temperatures to 70 degrees you may be able to get a decent transparent wet-out of fiberglass cloth with one of the special very thin wet-out epoxies, but you will pay extra for these resins and they are not for weave filling or gluing purposes.

 Understanding how to make epoxy thin enough, for a long enough time, is critical to solving the glass transparency problem.